automata-network/automata-dcap-attestation/solana/programs/automata-dcap-program/README.md

 cargo test-sbf <insert-test-name>
 ```

 To deploy the program yourself, you must first generate the keypairs for both the program and counter accounts.
-This requires changes to be made on the constant values at `automata-dcap-program/src/lib.rs` and `automata-dcap-client/src/lib.rs`.
+This requires changes to be made to the constant values at `automata-dcap-program/src/lib.rs` and `automata-dcap-client/src/lib.rs`.

 Run the command below to deploy the program: